 National Tree of India – Banyan Tree Crafts

 The Banyan tree represents eternal life, because of its ever-expanding branches.
-The country’s unity is symbolised by the trees huge structure and its deep roots.
-The tree is also known as Kalpavriksha, which means ‘wish fulfilling tree’.The Banyan tree is called so, because the Banyan tree has immense medicinal properties and is associated with longevity.
-The Banyan tree also gives shelter to many different kinds of animals and birds, which represent India and its people from different races, religions, nd castes.
+The country’s unity is symbolized by the tree’s huge structure and its deep roots.
+The tree is also known as Kalpavriksha, which means ‘wish fulfilling tree’.The Banyan tree is called so because Banyan tree has immense medicinal properties and is associated with longevity.
+The Banyan tree also gives shelter to many different kinds of animals and birds, which represent India and its people from different races, religions, and castes.

-Indian Tri color Party Food – Independence Day Party Ideas
+Indian Tricolor Party Food – Independence day / Independence Day Party Food Ideas